kamilazdybal/PCAfold/docs/tutorials/demo-clustering.rst

 Cluster into pre-defined variable bins
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This clustering will divide the data set into bins of a one-dimensional variable vector whose borders are specified by the user.
+Let's specify the split values as ``split_values = [-0.6, 0.4, 0.8]``

 .. code:: python

+  split_values = [-0.6, 0.4, 0.8]
-  (idx_predefined_variable_bins) = cl.predefined_variable_bins(x, [-0.6, 0.4, 0.8], verbose=True)
+  (idx_predefined_variable_bins) = cl.predefined_variable_bins(var, split_values, verbose=True)

 With ``verbose=True`` we will see some detailed information on clustering:

 .. code-block:: text

-  Border values for each bin are:
+  Border values for bins:
+  [-1.0, -0.6, 0.4, 0.8, 1.0]

+  Bounds for cluster 1:
+  	-1.0, -0.6162
+  Bounds for cluster 2:
+  	-0.596, 0.3939
+  Bounds for cluster 3:
+  	0.4141, 0.798
+  Bounds for cluster 4:
+  	0.8182, 1.0

 The visual result of this clustering can be seen below: